Adapting, Fast and Slow: On Few-Shot Transportability of Compositions: Challenges due to unobserved confounders

 Since $X,Y$ are binary, distributions over them can be parameterized by a point in $\mathrm{simplex}^3$.
-Consider $\cP^*$ as a subset of the simplex, and suppose $P^*(x,y)$ lies in the \emph{interior} of $\cP^*$, that is, there exists $\delta >0 $ such that a $\delta$-ball around $P^*(x,y)$ is contained inside $\cP^*$.
-Using vanilla ERM on the target data we can estimate the joint distribution $P^*(x,y)$, and form a confidence set that contains it.
+Consider $\cP^\star$ as a subset of the simplex, and suppose $P^\star(x,y)$ lies in the \emph{interior} of $\cP^\star$, that is, there exists $\delta >0 $ such that a $\delta$-ball around $P^\star(x,y)$ is contained inside $\cP^\star$.
+Using vanilla ERM on the target data we can estimate the joint distribution $P^\star(x,y)$, and form a confidence set that contains it.
 The diameter of this confidence set shrinks to zero by increasing the target data, due to uniform convergence properties of the ERM estimator.
-Take the target sample size $n_\delta$ such that the ERM confidence set containing $P^*(x,y)$ has a diameter smaller than $\delta$, and therefore, is contained entirely inside $\cP^*$.
-Note that source data together with the structure $\cG^{\Delta}$ only implies $P^*(x,y) \in \cP^*$, so for target data of size $n>n_{\delta}$, the information $P^*(x,y) \in \cP^*$ would be obsolete, since ERM on target data only achieves a strictly better confidence set for $P^*(x,y)$.
+Take the target sample size $n_\delta$ such that the ERM confidence set containing $P^\star(x,y)$ has a diameter smaller than $\delta$, and therefore, is contained entirely inside $\cP^\star$.
+Note that source data together with the structure $\cG^{\Delta}$ only implies $P^\star(x,y) \in \cP^\star$, so for target data of size $n>n_{\delta}$, the information $P^\star(x,y) \in \cP^\star$ would be obsolete, since ERM on target data only achieves a strictly better confidence set for $P^\star(x,y)$.

-The above is unlike the unconfounded scenario; in case of transportability, the structure-informed procedure yields zero-shot generelization (i.e., rates in terms of the source data), that can not be beaten by vanilla ERM on the target data for any amount of target data.
+The above is unlike the unconfounded scenario; in the transportable case, the structure-informed procedure yields zero-shot generalization (i.e., rates in terms of the source data) that cannot be beaten by vanilla ERM on the target data for any amount of target data.

 To summarize, presence of confounders creates situations where certain quantities are partially transportable.
 This, in turn, enables non-trivial but imperfect generalization without any target data, and such situations can not occur without confounders.
 The immediate advantage of source data through partial transportability vanishes as the size of the target data grows, and this is shown in \Cref{fig:ERMvsCRO}. $\square$